MariaMerkel/rdap-java/README.md

 - Support for commonly used extensions (see https://www.iana.org/assignments/rdap-extensions/rdap-extensions.xhtml)
 - Detection of excessive caches and circumvention of those (see RFC 7480 Appendix B)

-## Javadocs
+## Builds and Javadocs
+Build outputs for each version can be found at https://releases.maria.dev/rdap-java/.
 Javadocs for each version can be found at https://javadocs.maria.dev/rdap-java/.
-Javadocs for snapshots will be overwritten every time a new version of the snapshot is built.
+Build outputs and Javadocs for snapshots will be overwritten every time a new version of the snapshot is built.

+The CI is available publicly at https://teamcity.maria.dev/project/RdapJava?guest=1.
+Build outputs for all snapshot builds can be found there as well.